Ultri-Izzup/ultri-open-platform/docs/install/index.md

 ## Installing the Frontend

-A Vue3 fronte3nd using Quasar is provided.
+A TypeScript Vue3 frontend using Quasar is provided.
 It is a static web site and can be deployed to any static hosting service.
 Netlify is an option we highly recommend.

 ### Building the User Interface